Want to Finish Your Book, or Blog Regularly?

 First thing in the morning I trundle down in the dark to my studio with a hot cup of something.

-I begin by taking a breath and striking my cute little Woodstock chime.
+I begin by taking a breath and striking some sort of chime.

-As I ring the chime (or light a candle) I ask the Universe to please allow me to get the heck out of my own way today.
+As I ring the chime (or light a candle) I ask the powers that be to please allow me to get the heck out of my own way today.

 My pre-writing ritual, allows me to switch out of my insane “I’m so scared of disapproval”- mode and into “Who can this be of service to?” – mode, and begin to write.